GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

-Each component knows which are its queried objects from section `datasetcomponentdata`, which provides the IDs of the queried objects under property `dbobjectids` (IDs 4 and 9 for the blog posts), and knows from where to retrieve the database object data from under section `databases` through section `componentsettings`, which indicates to what type each object belongs under property `dbkeys` (then, it knows that the post's author data, corresponding to the author with the ID given under property "author", is found under object type "users"):
+Each component knows which are its queried objects from section `datasetcomponentdata`, which provides the IDs of the queried objects under property `dbobjectids` (IDs 4 and 9 for the blog posts), and knows from where to retrieve the database object data from under section `databases` through section `componentsettings`, which indicates to what type each object belongs under property `outputKeys` (then, it knows that the post's author data, corresponding to the author with the ID given under property "author", is found under object type "users"):

 ```javascript
 {